c-sanders/Quaternion/README.md

 ![Depiction of the real number line.](./images/real_number_line.png)

 Figure) A graphical depiction of a tiny segment of the real number line $\mathbb{R}$.
-In reality, this number line should extend to forever, i.e. to $\pm \infty$, in either direction.
+In reality, this number line should extend forever, i.e. to $\pm \infty$, in either direction.

 This figure presents a graphical depiction of a tiny segment of the real number line $\mathbb{R}$.
 Many numbers reside on